neuroinfo-os/deep-bottleneck/docs/user_guide.rst

 Adding new experiments (config)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-During the exploration of Tishby's idea already a lot of experiments have been done, but there are still many things that can be done using this framework.
+During the exploration of Tishby's idea already a lot of experiments have been done, but there are still many things one can do using this framework.
 To define a new experiment a new configuration needs to be added.
 The existing configurations are saved in the deep_bottleneck/configs folder.
 To add a new configuration a new json file is required using the interface of the existing ones.
 The currently relevant parts of the configuration and their effects are explained in the following table.

 :epochs:
-    The number of epochs the model is trained for.
+    Number of epochs the model is trained for.
     Most of the experiments for the harmonics dataset used 8000 epochs.
 :batch_size:
-    The batch size used during the training process.
+    Batch size used during the training process.
     Most dominant batch size in our experiments was 256.
 :architecture:
-    The architecture of the trained model.
+    Architecture of the trained model.
     Defined as a list of integers, where every integer defines the number of neurons in one layer.
     It is important to notify that an additional readout layer is added (with two neurons in case of the harmonics dataset).
     The basic architecture for the harmonics dataset is [10, 7, 5, 4, 3].
 :optimizer:
-    The optimizer used for the training od the neural network.
+    The optimizer used for the training of the neural network.
     Possible values are "sgd", or "adam".
 :learning_rate:
     The learning rate of the optimizer.
     Default values are 0.0004 for harmonics and 0.001 for mnist.
 :calculate_mi_for:
-    The calculate_mi_for parameter defines the dataset that is the base of the mutual information computation.
+    The calculate_mi_for parameter defines the dataset that is used for the mutual information computation.
     It can be done either for the training-data (value: training), test-data (test) or the full dataset (full_dataset).
 :activation_fn:
     The activation-function used to train the model.
-The following activation function can be used:
+The following activation function are implemented:
     ``tanh``, ``relu``, ``sigmoid``, ``softsign``, ``softplus``, ``leaky_relu``, ``hard_sigmoid``, ``selu``, ``relu6``, ``elu``, ``linear``
 :model:
     The parameter which defines the basic model-choice.
 Currently only different architectures of feed-foreward-networks can be used.